 ARTICLE 21.
-FITNESS FOR DUTY.
+FITNESS FOR DUTY

 Section 1.
 Physical Examinations.
 The City will provide for annual physical examinations to determine if an employee is able to perform the duties and functions of the position as established by the essential job functions established by the Chief.
-The Fire Chief will consult with the department doctor to determine the content of the examinations and the medical and physical standards to be used.
+The Fire Chief will consult with the department doctor to determine the content of the examinations and the medical standards to be used.
 The Fire Chief will select the doctor(s) to perform the examinations.
 The examination may include a stress EKG if the regular EKG examination and employee's medical condition indicate it is appropriate.

 Section 2.
 Examination Results.
 Employees will be bound by the results of the examinations.
-Should the employee not agree with the findings of the doctor selected by the Fire Chief, the employee may within thirty days, obtain an opinion of another doctor.
+Should the employee not agree with the findings of the doctor selected by the Fire Chief, the employee may, within thirty days, obtain an opinion of another doctor.
 The employee will bear the full cost of this examination.
 The doctor selected by the employee must provide a complete report of the examination and findings to the departmental physician and the employee.
-In the event of a conflict in the opinions and finding of the two doctors, a third doctor will be selected by the two doctors.
+In the event of a conflict in the opinions and finding of the two doctors, a third doctor will be selected by the City and the Union.
 The cost of this examination will be paid by the City.
 The third doctor shall be furnished copies of the opinions and findings of the two doctors.

 Should the City, after consultation with the department physician, and when applicable the report of the third doctor, judge an employee as being unable to perform his/her duties, the employee will be placed on a leave of absence.
-An employee placed on a leave of absence will have six months to have the medical condition corrected and to meet the required standards.
-Additional time may be granted by the City Manager upon application.
-An employee will be terminated if the medical condition is not corrected and the_employee is unable to perform essential duties and functions of the position.
+This leave will be unpaid except to the extent that the employee has paid leave available.
+An employee placed on a leave of absence will have one year to have the medical condition corrected and to meet the required standards.
+The employee may be terminated if the medical condition is not corrected and the employee is unable to perform essential duties and functions of the position.